 According to the Greek writer Plutarch, the messenger who ran from Marathon to Athens was not Pheidippides, but a person by the name of either Thersippus or Eukles.
 A century later, writer Lucian mentioned a herald named Philippides.

 It is unlikely that we will ever know exactly what happened 2,500 years ago.
-But what is certain is that, when running the Authentic Athens Marathon, athletes follow the route of ancient heroes who helped shape the iconic Greek civilization.
+But what is certain is that, when running the Original Marathon Course, athletes follow the route of ancient heroes who helped shape the iconic Greek civilization.

 Route of the Athens Classic Marathon